Cuba's Raul Castro, the builder of Fidel's dreams

 STR, BOHEMIA/AFP/File

-In 2016, he welcomed President Barack Obama and also facilitated the signing of the landmark peace deal between the Colombian government and FARC rebels.
+In 2016 he welcomed US President Barack Obama, and helped the Colombian government and FARC rebels reach a landmark peace deal.

-In 2017, he ratified a plan for the continued implementation of Cuba's economic model "to change everything that needs to be changed" -- a catchphrase coined by Fidel to define "revolution."
+In 2017 Raul Castro ratified an economic plan "to change everything that needs to be changed" -- a catchphrase coined by Fidel to define "revolution."

 In 2014, Raul Castro stunned the world by reestablishing ties with Washington and hosting President Barack Obama two years later